j-baek/TLDR-news-summarizer/README.md

 ## Steps
 ### Basics
-- Use Beautiful Soup to extract source code from a webpage
+- [x] Use Beautiful Soup to extract source code from a webpage
-- extract title and article body (use json functions to extract article body)
+- [x] extract title and article body (use json functions to extract article body)
-- use OPEN AI API to send the extracted data and ask it to summarize the data
+- [x] use OPEN AI API to send the extracted data and ask it to summarize the data
+- [ ] from news headline pages, get all head lines and their urls
-- build webpage
+- [ ] build webpage
-- use Flask or Django to connect python to html file so that summarized news data can be shown on web page
+- [ ] use Flask or Django to connect python to html file so that summarized news data can be shown on web page
-- display whole news or link website if a user wants to see the whole news
+- [ ] display whole news or link website if a user wants to see the whole news

 ### more features
-- get today's head lines on CNN and display them on webpage
+- [ ] get today's head lines on CNN and display them on webpage
-- if a user click it, show its summary and link to the news website
+- [ ] if a user click it, show its summary and link to the news website

 ## notes